What Is Exhibition Management? How To Work Together For Better Results

 How Do Event Organisers Navigate Event Management?

-Organising an exhibition or trade show is just as stressful from the organiser’s point of view as it is from an exhibitor’s.
+Organising an exhibition is just as stressful from the organiser’s point of view as it is from an exhibitor’s.
 Just like exhibitors, organisers also have to do a fair amount of event planning, budgeting, and marketing before the show begins.
 Organisers also have to coordinate show logistics and assess attendee engagement.

 Unlike exhibitors, however, show organisers also have some other duties that exhibitors don’t have to address.
 For example, organisers have to liaise with the venue owners, choose a suitable venue, coordinate with the media, develop an event schedule, and deal with the registration of attendees and exhibitors.

-Working With Event Organisers As An Exhibitor
+How Can You Work With Event Organisers As An Exhibitor?

 1. Pre-Event Collaboration

-Before the trade show doors open, you’ll need to establish a firm working relationship with the organiser.
+Before the show doors open, you’ll need to establish a firm working relationship with the organiser.
 Here’s how to go about that:

 1. Understand the event’s goals, aligning your objectives with the organiser’s theme and audience where appropriate.